-- Staining difference.
+- Staining difference

-Staining or colour difference: Gram-positive bacteria retain the colour of crystal violet (Primary stain) and appear violet in colour due to the thick peptidoglycan cross-linkages.
+Staining or colour difference: Gram-positive bacteria retain the colour of crystal violet (primary stain) and appear violet in colour due to its thick peptidoglycan cross-linkages.

 - Comparison Chart

 - Cell Wall

 - Key Differences

 |Cell wall thickness

 |Low lipid content and high peptidoglycan content (70-80%)